 Before you pick the “naturally talented” dancer, I urge you to pick the dancer with the most grit.
 The dancer with a passion for dance who has unrivaled persistence and determination.
 That leader will be the one to inspire and push your team to new heights.

 So if you’ve ever struggled to make the decision about who should be your next captain, there is one simple solution: Choose grit over talent.

-Grit means effort first.
+Grit means continued passion and persistence.
 You want a leader who pushes the team from behind, not just someone who stands up front with pretty kicks and flawless turns.
 Dancers with grit give more effort, so when they are working on a skill, they work harder.
 That also means they make more progress and give up less.

 So, when your team is trying a difficult cardio workout or set a goal to perform your pom routine full out twice for the first time, you want a leader with grit.
 That leader will give it 100% effort without being asked.
 That leader will encourage the rest of the team to rise to the occasion.
 Where a naturally talented dancer might look prettier doing it, she may not have the same drive.
 Then it’s easy for other dancers to look at that technical leader and say, “Well she’s going 60% so I can too.”

 But when your leader has grit and gives every drill and every time through the routine 100% effort, everyone around her will rise up.

 As you’ve probably gathered by now, it’s my personal coaching preference to choose a captain who has grit over talent.
 And that little freshman who barely made the team?
 She became one of the best leaders I have had in over a decade.
 Hands down.

 - A gritty dancer will fight when it’s hard